v0.4.36 August 2026

 } from "@outputease/toolkit";

-const stacks = await loadDevStacks();
+const stacks = loadDevStacks();

 const webStacks = stacks.filter(